solana-developers/solana-cookbook/docs/th/references/name-service.md

 ## Resolve a Twitter handle

-Twitter handles สามารถ be [registered on the Solana name service](https://naming.bonfida.org/#/twitter-registration) and be used like .SOL domain names
+Twitter handles สามารถ be [registered on the Solana name service](https://naming.bonfida.org/#/twitter-registration) และ be used like .SOL domain names

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>